Sack of Manfredonia: Landing and sack of the city

 The Governor attempted to organise a defence of the most vulnerable gate, the Porta di Monte, with a small force of some 20 citizens and some other fighters on horseback, but the rest of the walls were unmanned and the Ottomans were able to scale them using ladders.
-They set fire to one of the gates and entered the city, and the Governor's defence quickly collapsed.
+They set fire to one of the gates, entered the city, and the Governor's defence quickly collapsed.
 He attempted to retreat to the castle, but was unable to do and he fled the city altogether.
 By around 08:40, the Ottomans were in control of the whole city except for the castle and they started looting, capturing people, and setting fire to buildings.
 One source states that over 300 people were taken as slaves at this point, while the elderly, infirm and children were killed; another source states that the majority of the enslaved were women, but some men were also taken.
 After the Ottomans entered the city, a group of clerics and over 50 other men and women managed to escape to the Abbazia di San Leonardo in Lama Volara.